danodus/xgsoc/README.md

 # XGSoC

-FPGA based system on chip with audio, video and 3D acceleration.
+FPGA based system on chip with audio and video.

 # Features

 - RISC-V CPU (RV32IM)
 - UART (230400-N-8-1)
 - SD Card
-- SDRAM (16MB, ULX3S and MMM only)
+- SDRAM (32MB, ULX3S and MMM only)
+- Associative cache (4-way with random replacement policy)
 - XGA (ULX3S and MMM only):
   - Xosera (audio and video, 128kB VRAM)
-  - Graphite (3D acceleration, 16MB frame buffer)
 - PS/2 Keyboard and Mouse (ULX3S and MMM only)
 - Flash Memory (ULX3S and MMM only)
 - USB Gamepad (ULX3S and MMM only)